probablyccc/why-so-serious/README.md

 6. Windows App was also built using <span style="color:#00AFFF">pyinstaller</span>.
 You can recreate and deploy using these commands: <br>
 x64: `pyinstaller ./Apps/Scripts/Pyinstaller/EfazRobloxBootstrap_Windows.spec --distpath Apps --noconfirm && move Apps\EfazRobloxBootstrap\PlayRoblox.exe Apps\PlayRoblox\ && python Install.py --install --disable-remove`<br>
-x86 (32bit): `pyinstaller ./Apps/Scripts/Pyinstaller/EfazRobloxBootstrap_Windows32.spec --distpath Apps --noconfirm && move Apps\EfazRobloxBootstrap32\PlayRoblox32.exe Apps\PlayRoblox\ && py Install.py --install --disable-remove`<br> [To create x86 exe on x64, install Python for x86 (32 bit)]
+x86 (32bit): `pyinstaller ./Apps/Scripts/Pyinstaller/EfazRobloxBootstrap_Windows32.spec --distpath Apps --noconfirm && move Apps\EfazRobloxBootstrap32\PlayRoblox32.exe Apps\PlayRoblox\ && py Install.py --install --disable-remove`<br>
 > [!WARNING]
 > This command also can only be used using Windows and can reduce security.
+This command also can only be used using Windows and can reduce security.
+In order to create a x86 exe file from x64, use Python 3.13.0 in x86 (32-bit)